sf-wdi-44/rails-views-and-helpers/README.md

 Every route in Rails will execute a method inside a controller.
 In Rails, the basic logic for rendering an HTML view is straightforward.
 When the method is executed:

-1. Rails looks for a folder inside `views` corresponding to the controller's name (folder `posts` for `PostsController`).
+1. Rails looks for a directory inside `views` corresponding to the controller's name (directory `posts` for `PostsController`).
 2. Inside that folder, Rails looks for an `.html.erb` file with a name matching the method's name.

 For example, if we visit `http://localhost:3000/posts` in the browser, that GET request should be routed to the PostsController#index method (because of RESTful conventions).

-By default controller methods will render views files that match the controller method name.
+By default, controller methods will render views files that match the controller method name.
 So when Rails executes the code in `index`, it will look for and render a template located in `app/views/posts/index.html.erb` unless we tell it to do something else.

 **Check for Understanding:** Which RESTful controller actions in Rails usually render an HTML view?
 What are their purposes?
 <details><summary>click for a list</summary>
   * `index` - display a list of all the records for one type of resource
   * `show` - display details of one singe record